 Quad9 also supports DNSSEC to help protect users against attacks using DNS spoofing.
 And it provides these benefits without infringing on the privacy of users by collecting IP addresses or other personally identifiable information.

-While end users will benefit the most from these security benefits, the Global Cyber Alliance is hoping that online service providers, particularly Internet of Things device manufacturers, will recognize the potential benefits of using Quad9 in their products and services.
+While end users will benefit the most from these security benefits, the Global Cyber Alliance is hoping that online service providers, particularly Internet of Things device manufacturers, will recognise the potential benefits of using Quad9 in their products and services.

 “The Internet of Things means more devices connecting to the internet – more computers, more connections, and more assigned IP addresses, and more targets for cyber criminals.
 This is a huge problem – billions of insecure devices that can be taken over and used to attack others, or that can be destroyed,” said Philip Reitinger, Global Cyber Alliance President and CEO.
 “Device manufacturers, ISPs, service providers and device owners can use Quad9 to help secure these things with little extra work on their part, which means few costs or headaches for them or their customers.”